 Pool design involves many factors beyond depth.
 Your lot size, soil conditions, and local building codes all affect your options.
 Climate and sun exposure also influence how you’ll use your pool.

 Talk to several pool contractors before making final decisions.
-Each builder brings different experience and ideas to your project.
+Each builder brings different experiences and ideas to your project.
 Get their input on depth choices that work best in your area.

 Conclusion